Navigating Groin Pain and Adductor Tendinitis During Pregnancy

 Understanding Groin Pain and Adductor Pain During Pregnancy

 Groin pain and adductor pain are often discussed together because they can both affect the pelvic area, especially during early pregnancy.
+In some cases, discomfort may stem from inflammation around the pubic symphysis, a joint that can loosen and shift due to pregnancy hormones.

 However, they stem from different causes and require different approaches to pain management and treatment.
 Let’s break down the differences: